LieutenantPeacock/spring-recaptcha-verification/README.md

 }
 ```

 The `@VerifyCaptcha` annotation can also be used on a controller method to indicate that the reCAPTCHA response should be verified before calling the method.
 Specify the `errorRedirectURL` attribute to set the URL to redirect to if the token is not valid (i.e. verification fails).
 By default, it will redirect back to the same page.
-Additionally, when verification fails, the `captchaVerificationError` attribute in the model will be set to `true`.
+Additionally, when verification fails, the value of the specified `errorAttribute` will be set to `true` in the model (`"captchaVerificationError"` if not set).
 Check this attribute to display an appropriate error message.

 ```java
 @Controller